Participer au site avec un Tip

 - None : tries to use ``numexpr``, falls back to ``python``

-- ``'numexpr'``: This default engine evaluates pandas objects using
+- ``'numexpr'`` : This default engine evaluates pandas objects using

-numexpr for large speed ups in complex expressions
+numexpr for large speed ups in complex expressions with large frames.

-- ``'python'``: Performs operations as if you had ``eval``'d in top
+- ``'python'`` : Performs operations as if you had ``eval``'d in top

 level python.
 This engine is generally not that useful.